 Fig. 2 shows the temporal mean values of the daily maximum concentrations seen in observations (the dots) plotted on the respective model value (the underlying pattern) for the 4 experiments driven with emission configuration 1 and the chemical mechanism SAPRC (CS10E, CS20E, FS10E and FS20E, row 1-4).
 Rows are ordered so that the first pair refers to the coarse horizontal mesh and the second pair to the fine one.
 Further, the 10 and 20 vertical layer experiments are placed on top of each other to assess the effects of an increase in vertical resolution.
-In the fifth row, the fourth experiment (fine horizontal resolution, 20 layers) is replicated with emission configuration 2 to show the effects of a combined change in the choice of the anthroponenic emission inventory (from EMEP to HTAP), downscaling technique (from land use, populatuion and traffic downscaling to land use downscaling only) and land use database (from Globevoer to USGS).
-The spatial bias (SBIAS, in ug/m3), correlation coefficient (SR), standard deviation ratio (SRATIO = $\sigma{model}/\sigma{obs}$) and mean absolute error (SMAE) of the modelled vs. observed temporal mean values for these experiments is provided in Table 4a.
+In the fifth row, the fourth experiment (fine horizontal resolution, 20 layers) is replicated with emission configuration 2 to show the effects of a combined change in the choice of the anthroponenic emission inventory (from EMEP to HTAP), downscaling technique (from land use, populatuion and traffic downscaling to land use downscaling only) and land use database (from Globcvoer to USGS).
+The spatial bias (SBIAS, in ug/m3), correlation coefficient (SR), standard deviation ratio (SRATIO = $\sigma{model}/\sigma{obs}$ ) and mean absolute error (SMAE) of the modelled vs. observed temporal mean values for these experiments is provided in Table 4a.

 An increase in horizontal resolution improves the model's performance for PM2.5 by reducing SBIAS and by bringing SRATIO closer to unity.
-For NO_2 and O_3 , however, model performance either does not improve or clearly deteriorates.
-Most notably, SBIAS increases for both species and SRATIO does so for NO_2 , eventually exceeding a value of 2 which means that

-260 notably, SBIAS increases for both species and SRATIO does so for NO_2 , eventually exceeding a value of 2 which means that the spatial dispersion of the modelled mean NO_2 maxima is more than twice the observed one.
+For $NO_2$ and $O_3$ , however, model performance either does not improve or clearly deteriorates.
+Most notably, SBIAS increases for both species and SRATIO does so for $NO_2$ , eventually exceeding a value of 2 which means that the spatial dispersion of the modelled mean $NO_2$ maxima is more than twice the observed one.
 As will be shown below (see Section 3.1.2), these error increases are likely associated with the population downscaling technique used to disaggregate the raw EMEP emissions.

-An increase in vertical resolution reduces SBIAS by up to 2.4 ug/m3 (i.e. 40%) for the mean O_3 values and by up to 0.9 ug/m3 (i.e. 80%) for the mean PM2.5 values.
+An increase in vertical resolution reduces SBIAS by up to 2.4 ug/m3 (i.e. 40%) for the mean $O_3$ values and by up to 0.9 ug/m3 (i.e. 80%) for the mean PM2.5 values.
 For the latter pollutant, vertical refinement is much more efficient when using the fine horizontal mesh, in which case SBIAS is clearly improved.

-For the fine horizontal mesh and 20 vertical layers, a switch to emission configuration 2 (i.e. from FS20E to FS20H, compare rows 4 and 5) translates into an improvement of SRATIO for NO_2 and O_3 but to a worsening for PM2.5.
+For the fine horizontal mesh and 20 vertical layers, a switch to emission configuration 2 (i.e. from FS20E to FS20H, compare rows 4 and 5) translates into an improvement of SRATIO for $NO_2$ and $O_3$ but to a worsening for PM2.5.
 Also, results for FS20H are in closer agreement with CS20E than with FS20E, which points to the fact that the temporal mean daily maximum concentrations are more sensitive to the particular setup of the downscaling technique than to differences in the raw emission inventories.

-In all considered experiments, the simulated mean O_3 concentrations are considerably higher over the sea than over land, which is in line with Terrenoire et al. (2015) and might be explained by reduced dry deposition and nighttime destruction by NO_2 over the sea resulting from a reduced surface roughness and NO_2 availability there (Davies et al., 1992; O'Hare and urban pollution) or by the fact that the reduced ozone destruction over the sea is less pronounced in the model than in the real world, translating into a positive bias there.
+In all considered experiments, the simulated mean $O_3$ concentrations are considerably higher over the sea than over land, which is in line with Terrenoire et al. (2015) and might be explained by reduced dry deposition and nighttime destruction by $NO_2$ over the sea resulting from a reduced surface roughness and $NO_2$ availability there (Davies et al., 1992; O'Hare and Wilby, 1995).
+Since this land-sea contrast is not seen in observations, the SR values for all experiments is essentially zero.
+This can be either explained by the lack of off-shore background observations (note that all available coastal sides are affected by urban pollution) or by the fact that the reduced ozone destruction over the sea is less pronounced in the model than in the real world, translating into a positive bias there.